armandojaleo/CosmoEmbedings/sdk/README.md

 - Sun and moon position tracking
 - Timestamp verification
 - Location-based validation

+### Sync Client
+- Interaction with other nodes in the network
+- Search for blocks by tags or similarity
+- Share blocks with other nodes

 ### CLI Interface
 - Create and verify blocks from command line